Rell Integration

 }

-database structure, we need to add -W
+the database structure, you need to add the -W

 option to delete the database

-and add new dapp_account
+and add a new dapp_account

 table: